l-aldarondo/Amazon_Vine_Analysis/README.md

 ### Overview of Analysis

-This new assignment consists of two technical analysis deliverables and a written report.
-You will submit the following:
+This project consists of two technical analysis deliverables and a written report:

 - Deliverable 1: Perform ETL on Amazon Product Reviews